Corporate Governance

 Principle One : Establish a strategy and business model which promote long-term value for shareholders

-Firering will invest in the exploration, mining and processing of Lithium and Coltan.
-Within Coltan and following the construction of a Multi Gravity Seperator, we intend to extract Tantalum and Niobium, which are listed as critical raw materials by the EU and are key materials needed in the manufacture of a large range of electronics and superalloys.
+Lithium and Coltan: Following the construction of a Multi Gravity Separator, we intend to extract, Lithium, Tantalum and Niobium, which are listed as critical raw materials by the EU and are key materials needed in the manufacture of a large range of electronics and superalloys.

 The Company has the current development strategy objectives: